saraa123/django_project_tracker/README.md

     * As the secret key is kept hidden, you will need to set this variable personally.

 4. Set the stripe variables:
+    * They are also hidden and will need to be set personally.
     * STRIPE_SECRET = Stripe secret key
     * STRIPE_PUBLISHABLE = Stripe publishable API key
     * For more information on Stripe: